KO EN 日本語 中文 RU ไทย ID

 ※ Clinical definitions of 30 specialized medical terms such as SMAS, retaining ligaments, and deep fat compartments are available in the AVA Plastic Surgery Medical Glossary.

-Dual-Deep Plane FaceliftSMAS·Deep (Surgical)Moderate to severe sagging5~15 years (Jacono 2014)2~4 weeks daily / 6 months stabilization
+Dual-Deep Plane FaceliftSMAS·Deep (Surgical)Moderate·Severe Sagging5–15 years (Jacono 2014)2–4 weeks to daily activities / 6 months to full stabilization

-Important: Non-surgical procedures are not substitutes for surgical facelifts.
-Different depths of sagging require different procedures.
+Important: Non-surgical treatments are not substitutes for a surgical facelift.
+Sagging at different depths calls for different procedures.
 Detailed comparison (FAQ Q20).

 ② Procedures Addressing Volume Loss